andychase/1fiesta.com/readme.md

 CODENAME: GO
 ============

-AKA 1fiesta

-BY: Andy Chase
+AKA 1Fiesta.com BY: Andy Chase

-This is an Event Information Website displayer.
+This is an Event Information Map displayer.

 It has gone through many iterations but I have decided finally to place the latest source online for others to view.